|

 Overall layout size is 26' x 39' including staging.
 The mainline is 200' double track closed loop plus 120' of hidden staging that can accommodate up to 10 pre-staged trains.
 Scenery is 100% complete and ranges from rugged mountains to a completely lighted city scene.

-Motive power includes a variety of steam engines as large as 4-8-8-4 Big Boys.
+Motive power includes a variety of steam engines, including 4-8-8-4 Big Boys.
 Diesels include switcher and road units along with E and F units for passenger operation.

-A typical three hour operating session involves the movement of approx. 200 cars, 18 locomotives and up to 12 trains.
-Operator positions include: Dispatcher (layout owner), Yardmaster, Motive Power Hostler, Engineers and Conductors.
+A typical three hour operating session involves the movement of about 200 cars, 18 locomotives and up to 12 trains.
+Operator positions include Dispatcher (often the layout owner), Yardmaster, Motive Power Hostler, Engineers and Conductors.
 Communications between dispatcher and operators are via radio/headsets (provided).
 Car forwarding is done with car cards and waybills.
 In addition to the dispatcher, a minimum of 5 and maximum of 9 operators are required.

 The layout has hosted over 100 operating sessions since 2013 and has participated in every IslandOps weekend.
-It's proven to be enjoyable for everyone who's visited.
+It's a proven railroad and has been enjoyable for everyone who's visited.

 |